khushalsagar/navigation-transitions/explainer.md

 }
 ```

+TODOs:

+- We probably want to define [specificty](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) such that URL specific rules take precedence over universal rules.
+- Do we need to limit the CSS properties that can be set using these media rules?
+Otherwise we'll need to define the precise timing for when "to" applies.
+For example, if an author uses it to set `opacity`.
+When does the user see it?
+This will already be needed for `view-transition-name`.

 ## Detecting UA Transition
 For cases where the site is using `disable-atomic`, this tells the author whether a UA has already executed a visual transition.
 This is needed because whether there was a UA transition depends on whether the navigation was atomic or swipe.